November 2, 2019

 Three days after arriving in the province, Festus went up from Caesarea to Jerusalem, where the chief priests and the Jewish leaders appeared before him and presented the charges against Paul.
 They requested Festus, as a favor to them, to have Paul transferred to Jerusalem, for they were preparing an ambush to kill him along the way.
 Festus answered, “Paul is being held at Caesarea, and I myself am going there soon.
 Let some of your leaders come with me, and if the man has done anything wrong, they can press charges against him there.”

 We must remind ourselves continually of our point of view as we read Scripture.
 It is so easy to read the present back into the past.
 We approach the text over two thousand years later.
 The church is ubiquitous.
 We find ourselves on the far side of the long fade of Christendom, that period of history where it became hard to distinguish the church from the state.
-In the north American context, it is more common to identify as a Christian than not.
-Our politicians appeal to their conservative values in seeking to be reelected.
-There may be more bibles than people in this country alone.
+In the North American context, it is still more common to identify as a Christian than not.
+Our politicians appeal to their conservative values in seeking to be re-elected.
+There may be more Bibles than people in this country alone.

 Sure, Paul mattered a lot to the young church, but the church was hardly a minority report in the first forty years of its existence.
 Sure, they were growing and making a few SportsCenter highlight reels here and there, but the overwhelming majority of the people in the world would still be in the dark.

-Looking back, the only reason we even know the names of Felix and Festus and half a dozen other bit players of history– Paul– that’s why we know them.
-History has its way doesn’t it.
+Looking back, the only reason we even know the names of Felix and Festus and half a dozen other bit players of history is Paul.
+That’s why we know them.
+History has its way, doesn’t it?
 That’s how history happens.
 It often takes the perspective of years to see what really mattered and what didn’t.
 At the time it’s impossible to know.

 C.T.
 Studd put it well in the refrain from his famous poem, “Only one life, twill soon be past, only what’s done for Christ will last.”